Please note: this isn't the place to report a crime or incident. Use our online service.

-The team will be happy to help you with any media enquiries that have a policing purpose or concern incidents that are being responded to or investigated by the force.
-The more information you provide the better equipped the media team are to assist with your enquiry.
+If you're a journalist, the team will be happy to help you with any media enquiries that have a policing purpose, or concern incidents that are being responded to or investigated by the force.
+The more information you provide, the better equipped the Media Office will be to assist with your enquiry.

 The Media Office is not contactable to journalists out of office hours.
 Any urgent messages required out of office hours will be published on the force’s communications channels, such as our website or social media accounts